lajosalmasi/lajosalmasi.github.io/README.md

-# 👋 Hello, I'm Lajos Almási
+# 👋 Hello, I'm Lajos Almasi

 Welcome to my data portfolio!
 I'm learning and working with tools like **Power BI**, **SQL**, and **data visualization**.